ControlUp Architecture & Security Concepts

 ControlUp supports various topologies based on customer requirements and security policies.
 Below we will describe the two major topologies used by ControlUp customers.

 ControlUp Hybrid Cloud mode is enabled by default if your network has Internet connectivity.
 In this mode, the ControlUp backend components are hosted on our secured Amazon Web Services Cloud servers.
-The ControlUp Console and Monitor run inside the enterprise network.
+The ControlUp Real-Time Console and Monitor run inside your enterprise network.

-The following drawing is a high-level overview of ControlUp architecture when working in a Hybrid Cloud mode:
+The following drawing is a high-level overview of ControlUp's architecture when working in Hybrid Cloud mode:

 ControlUp On-Premises mode enables organizations to install the ControlUp back-end components on their on-premise data center.
-In this mode, both the ControlUp back-end components and the ControlUp Console and monitor runs inside the enterprise network
+In this mode, both the ControlUp back-end components and the ControlUp Console and monitor runs inside your enterprise's network.

-The console maintains communication with the relevant managed computers/VMs, Hypervisors, XenDesktop sites, NetScaler appliances, and AWS regions and displays real-time performance data to the sysadmin.
+The console maintains communication with the relevant managed computers/VMs, Hypervisors, CVAD sites, Citrix ADC appliances, and AWS regions and displays real-time performance data to the sysadmin.
 The console also communicates with the ControlUp backend servers for various operations.

 The ControlUp Monitor service is a key component in any ControlUp deployment.
-The Monitor Service carries out two major functionalities:
+The Monitor Service carries out these major functionalities:

 - Incidents reporting and alerting.